zeek/packages/README.rst

    it somewhere else, you could use a domain name or organization name for the directory.
 #.
 Put a `package index file`_ within the directory you just made.
 #.
+Add a COPYING or LICENSE file if not present.
+#.
 Commit/push the changes you made to your fork.
 #.
 Submit a *pull request*.